 Enhancement of sleep for healthy people – Melatonin taken regularly can even help healthy people who occasionally have sleep issues.

-Macular degeneration – Melatonin does have some antioxidants what are thought to possibly have some positive affects on the eyes by protecting the retina and delaying the onset of macular degeneration.
+- Macular degeneration – Melatonin does have some antioxidants which are thought to possibly have some positive affects on the eyes by protecting the retina and delaying the onset of macular degeneration.

 Other studies are trying to prove the usefulness of melatonin for treating headaches, high blood pressure, high cholesterol, irritable bowel syndrome, and numerous other health issues.